 David W. Leibovitch focuses his practice on patent prosecution, freedom-to-operate and invalidity opinions, post-grant proceedings at the U.S. Patent and Trademark Office, and district court patent litigation.
 He has experience assisting Fortune 500 companies, medium-sized enterprises, small businesses and micro-entities with patent matters.
-David has also participated in intellectual property due diligence investigations to assist with possible mergers and acquisitions.
+David has also conducted intellectual property due diligence investigations to assist with possible mergers and acquisitions.

 Prior to joining Buchanan, David was a patent agent with an intellectual property law firm in Washington, DC, where he gained experience in patent prosecution.
-He focused his practice on medical devices including insulin pumps and continuous glucose monitors, mobile technology, and telecommunications systems.
+He focused his practice on medical devices including insulin pumps and continuous glucose monitors, mobile technology and telecommunications systems.
 He drafted and prosecuted patent applications, prepared patent opinions, performed legal research and conducted document review.

 Before practicing law, David taught physics, mathematics and engineering at Gulliver Preparatory School in Miami, Florida.
-David is a native French speaker.